tkruse/build-bench/README.md

 java.lang.InstantiationException during tests is usually a sign that a TestRunner is trying to run a non-Testcase class (like abstract or util classes).

 sbt occasionally failed apache commons-math tests, but not consistently so.

+I chose GNU make for this project because it is omnipresent in linux and very close to shell scripting.
+I chose to test against commons-math because it is reasonably large, well tested, and has no dependencies outside the JDK.
+Other libraries working okay are commons-text, commons-io, commons-imaging, guava.
+But those are too small to matter, or cause several problems with tests failing for stupid reasons.